 Can Unapproved Batteries Be Used in Intrinsic Safe Circuits?

-1. General Testing: Testing of batteries and/or cells to ensure in case of short circuit or reverse charging they will not explode.
+• Testing of batteries and/or cells to ensure in case of short circuit or reverse charging they will not explode.

-1. Electrolyte Leakage Test for Cells and Batteries: 10 samples of the battery are put through the worst-case scenario from one of the below:
+• Method: 10 samples of the battery are put through the worst-case scenario from one of the below:

 • Input/charging current, applied within the manufacturer’s recommendations

-• Battery is charged, as per manufacturer’s recommendations, with one fully discharged cell or experiencing polarity reversal
+• Battery is charged, as per manufacturer’s recommendations, with one fully discharged cell or experiencing polarity reversal.

 Samples are then kept on blotting paper for 12 hours and if there is no electrolyte leakage from the samples, the test is considered a “pass”.

-Note: If this test was conducted on rechargeable batteries, they shall be put through fully charged and discharged cycle at least twice.
-Also, if batteries are encapsulated in the product, they can be tested with encapsulation for leakage test.
+Note: If this test was conducted on rechargeable batteries, they shall be put through a fully charged and discharged cycle at least twice.
+Also, if batteries are encapsulated in the product, they can be tested with encapsulation for a leakage test.

 1. Spark Ignition & Thermal Ignition Testing: Batteries and/or cells can be either evaluated for spark assessment or tested with spark ignition tester.
 For Thermal Ignition, they shall be tested for surface temperature requirements with both normal and abnormal conditions for “ia” and “ib”.
 For “ic”, it is only tested in normal conditions.